 NaOCl + H2O2 → O2 + NaCl + H2O

-A note of caution: You should never mix highly-concentrated hydrogen peroxide with bleach as it results in a highly exothermic reaction.
-Follow the procedure here on how to gently neutralise the smell of bleach.
+Please note that, for safety’s sake you should never mix highly-concentrated hydrogen peroxide with bleach as it results in a highly exothermic reaction.
+For a safer option, follow the procedure here on how to gently neutralise the smell of bleach.

 2. Methylated, turpentine & white spirits